ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 The predictive period value can either be a cleaned return, an impute or a construction.
 If this data is not available, then an auxiliary register-based variable should only be used when it is populated by the user.
 For example, when checking employment data, ONS business surveys use a register-based auxiliary variable only for surveys with annual periodicity, when there is no predictive variable available.
 The predictive variable should take priority over the register-based auxiliary.
 Otherwise, the method should not run if there is no previous period data available.

 ### 6.2 Error Correction
-If the condition is satisfied, i.e., the absolute difference is less than the threshold, then the target variable will be corrected, depending on which priority variable has been selected:
+If the condition is satisfied, i.e., the absolute difference is less than the threshold, then the target variable will be corrected, depending on which target variable has been selected:

 1. If Amend Total = 0, then the components are automatically corrected for the target period to be equal to the total in the target period.
 2. If Amend Total = 1, then the total is automatically corrected for the target period to equal the sum of the components in the target period.